Abhishek222983101/Paradigm_hn4/README.md

-# ♻️ TraceLoop — Intelligent Traceability for Recycled Materials
+# ♻️ TraceFlow — Intelligent Traceability for Recycled Materials

 > AI-powered end-to-end material tracking system for the circular economy.
 From waste collection to final dispatch — transparent, trustworthy, and conversational.

 ---

-## What is TraceLoop?
+## What is TraceFlow?

-TraceLoop is an intelligent traceability management system for recycled plastic materials.
+TraceFlow is an intelligent traceability management system for recycled plastic materials.
 It replaces rigid forms, fragmented spreadsheets, and manual data entry with a conversational AI interface and a live visual dashboard that tracks every kilogram of material from collection to dispatch.

 Built for recycling facilities, regulators, and sustainability stakeholders who need **accurate, accessible, and trustworthy** lifecycle data.